 “Well, this isn’t exactly a new house.”
 He let out a breath of exasperation as he knelt down on his knees.
 “Let me take a look see.”
 It was certainly leaking.
 The water trailed down the side of the white pipe and puddled on the floor of the cabinet.

 “Here.
 Wipe the water with this.”
-Betty extracted paper towels from the holder that was installed on the wall next to the sink.
-“The owners probably knew we were going to need these.”
+Betty extracted paper towels from the holder that was installed on sink wall.
+“The owners probably knew we were gonna need these.”
 She chuckled.
 Lyle sopped up the water with the thick paper towels and left it there to soak up the remaining water leaking from the pipes.
 He turned the valve of the cold and hot water switches.

 “That should do for now.
-I’ll call the plumber.”
+I’ll call the plumber later.”
 As he stood up, Lyle let out a sigh.

 “It’s alright, dear.
 It’s just a minor fix.
 Here let’s go see the back yard!”
 She grabbed his arm and tugged him along towards the back door located next to a window that was a tad too small for the kitchen.